Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 Below we are discussing four core APIs in this Apache Kafka tutorial:

 This Kafka Producer API permits an application to publish a stream of records to one or more Kafka topics.

-To subscribe to one or more topics and process the stream of records produced to them in an application, we use this Kafka Consumer API.
+The Consumer API permits an application to take one or more topics and process the continous flow of records produced to them.

-In order to act as a stream processor consuming an input stream from one or more topics and producing an output stream to one or more output topics and also effectively transforming the input streams to output streams, this Kafka Streams API gives permission to an application.
+The Streams API permits an application to behave as a stream processor, consuming an input stream from one or more topics and generating an output stream to one or more output topics, efficiently modifying the input streams to output streams.

-This Kafka Connector API allows building and running reusable producers or consumers that connect Kafka topics to existing applications or data systems.
-For example, a connector to a relational database might capture every change to a table.
+The Connector API permits creating and running reusable producers or consumers that enables connection between Kafka topics and existing applications or data systems.

 Using the following components, Kafka achieves messaging: